Transportation and Vehicle Use Policy

 An alternative for groups of at least 15 passengers, but not to exceed 29 passengers, is to request the use of the bus owned by the University.
 Since a professional driver with appropriate licensing is provided by the Office of Business Services, the considerations of driver eligibility and insurance coverage do not apply.
 To arrange for use of the bus, the department/office/organization must:

-- Contact the Office of Business Services via email at email@example.com a minimum of seventy-two (72) hours in advance of the planned trip to determine bus and bus driver availability.
+- Contact the Office of Business Services via email at firstname.lastname@example.org a minimum of 14 Days in advance of the planned trip to determine bus and bus driver availability.
 The email must contain the date of the proposed trip, the departure point (if not the Service Center), the destination, the length of the trip (in hours – from departure to return of the bus to the campus), the number of passengers, an emergency contact name and cell number, and a department account number to charge for the rental.

 - Charges for the use of the bus is tiered (Driver pay is $19.16 per hour)...